 Back home, Mrs Jones was a particularly good nurse and I was an impatient patient.
 A week later my catheter was removed with one sharp pull.
 Minor ouch, and the staples removed from my stomach.

 Life was returning to normal... apart from wearing nappy-style underwear to cope with the lack of control from my bladder.
 Fortunately, that didn’t last long.
 Several weeks later I presented myself to Mr Khoubehi again.

 I was eagerly awaiting the results of my latest PSA antigen test.
 My PSA was undetectable.
 Good news.
 We then discussed the tricky subject of how my penis had responded.
 Prostate cancer and the loss of action in that department is what most men fear – some quite literally more than death itself.
 A sense of humour is needed, quite a big one actually.

 "There are various options," Mr Khoubehi said matter-of-factly.

 My facial reaction to a Caverject injection, yes injection, which works by increasing blood flow to the penis and helps to cause an erection, could have gone viral.
 There’s also Viagra, or a pump device.
 If you’ve any further interest in this subject there are many helpful websites.

 Without wishing to totally invade my own privacy, there is life in the old dog yet.
 But very few sufferers experience a return to normality within the blink of an eye.

-It’s now over 12 months since my operation and I’m cancer free.
+Since my operation, I’m cancer free.
 One thing for sure is that life after cancer is never the same.
 It’s not there for the wasting.